Home

 How to avoid it

 Ask your agent one specific question: "Walk me through what this policy does NOT cover."
-The answer to that question is more important than any other part of your policy review.
+The answer is more important than any other part of your policy review.
+Before signing any significant client contract, have your broker review the indemnification language to confirm your policy responds.

 Most Small Businesses Are Underinsured